Caslus/lucasphilippe/src/templates/resume.typ

 )[
   #list(
-    [Designed, implemented, tested, deployed, and maintained a React Native mobile application with over 200,000 monthly active users, collaborating with UX/UI designers and backend developers to ensure seamless integration and user experience.], [Collaborated with multiple teams to drive business decisions while building a React and Typescript web application used by all customers.], [Integrated and unified customer-facing applications with 3 distinct billing systems from different vendors, simplifying the user journey into a cohesive and efficient experience.]
+    [Designed, implemented, tested, deployed, and maintained a React Native mobile application with over 200,000 monthly active users, collaborating with UX/UI designers and backend developers to ensure seamless integration and user experience.], [Partnered with product and business teams to translate strategic goals into key features for a customer-facing web application built with React and TypeScript.], [Integrated and unified customer-facing applications with 3 distinct billing systems from different vendors, simplifying the user journey into a cohesive and efficient experience.]
   )
 ]